The Fort Worth Music Therapy Fund exists to increase access to music therapy in Texas by providing financial assistance to clients and interns.

-Nikki Belshe, MT-BC, is founder and current President of the Board for the Fort Worth Music Therapy Fund.
+Nikki Belshe Lanza, MNLM, MT-BC, is founder and current President of the Board for the Fort Worth Music Therapy Fund.
 She is also founder and Clinical Director of Heart and Harmony Music Therapy, a private practice serving urban and rural communities of Dallas and Fort Worth, Texas.
 Nikki was an honoree in the 2020 Forty Under Forty Awards from Fort Worth Business Press.

 David Belshe, Nikki’s late husband, worked alongside her as a music therapist for nearly a decade.
 Over the years they saw a big need for additional funding sources for music therapy in their community.
 Starting a nonprofit to increase access to music therapy was a long time goal for the couple.

 After David’s death in 2018, a generous donation raised by the student organization at his alma mater, Colorado State University, lit a fire under Nikki.
 She used that donation to found the Fort Worth Music Therapy Fund.
-She was also accepted into Arizona State University’s Master of Nonprofit Leadership and Management program.
+Nikki then pursued and graduated from Arizona State University’s Master of Nonprofit Leadership and Management program.

 Nikki has worked primarily with individuals with intellectual and developmental disabilities since 2009.
 She was a participant in The Arc Of Texas Partners in Disability Leadership program for 2021.
 Nikki is passionate about autonomy and human rights.

-You can probably find Nikki somewhere outdoors: digging in the garden, watching birds, gazing at stars, or – most likely – being chased by her kiddos.
+You can probably find Nikki somewhere outdoors: digging in the garden, watching birds, reading in the hammock, or – most likely – being chased by her kiddos.